loopdash/loopdash/src/projects/encode.md

           images:
             - src: "./src/img/projects/encode-10.jpg"
               alt: ""
-    - heading: Brand Extension
+    - heading: Brand Identity
-      paragraph: We refined the logo and typography to align seamlessly with the website’s modern design, creating a cohesive digital identity that amplifies Accountable Tech’s mission.
-Adjustments to proportions and type hierarchy bring clarity and boldness to the brand, while vibrant yellow call-to-action elements inject energy and draw attention to key actions.
-These updates pave the way for a more accessible and engaging conversation around Big Tech accountability, ensuring the brand feels both authoritative and approachable in a digital-first context.
+      paragraph: We revitalized Encode Justice's logo and typography to reflect their bold and forward-thinking mission, creating a cohesive identity that seamlessly integrates with their new digital platform.
+By refining proportions and modernizing the type hierarchy, we brought clarity and confidence to the brand.
       content:
         - type: image
           images: